 Cyclosporine prevents T-lymphocytes, a type of white blood cell, from becoming active.
 Once the T-lymphocytes are turned off by the cyclosporine, they stop attacking stem cells in the bone marrow.
-Then the stem cells may be able to grow back and start making blood cells again.
+In aplastic anemia patients, this allows bone marrow stem cells to grow back and start making blood cells again.

 Cyclosporine comes in liquid and pill forms.
 The first dose is based on how much you weigh.
 Later doses depend on the amount of cyclosporine in your blood.
 Too little cyclosporine will not work; too much will cause side effects.
 If you are responding well to cyclosporine, your doctor may decrease your dose over time.